RadioAstronomySoftwareGroup/pyuvdata/README.md

 Please see our [guide on contributing](.github/CONTRIBUTING.md)

 # Versioning
 We use a `generation.major.minor` version number format.
 We use the `generation` number for very significant improvements or major rewrites, the `major` number to indicate substantial package changes (intended to be released every 3-4 months) and the `minor` number to release smaller incremental updates (intended to be released approximately monthly and which usually do not include breaking API changes).
-We do our best to provide a significant period of deprecation warnings for all breaking changes to the API.
+We do our best to provide a significant period (usually 2 major generations) of deprecation warnings for all breaking changes to the API.
 We track all changes in our [changelog](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/blob/master/CHANGELOG.md).

 # Documentation
 A tutorial with example usage and developer API documentation is hosted on [ReadTheDocs](https://pyuvdata.readthedocs.io).